Defining Lines: Maps From the 1700s & Early 1800s

 The Clinton family donated the beautiful Zuber wallpaper that currently hangs in this room.
 It is one of only eleven surviving examples of the original sets designed in France in1838.
 The room boasts many pieces of Chippendale furnishings, as well as original Chinese export porcelain.
 Clinton keeps an eye on this room from his portrait, which hangs above the fireplace and his sword.

-Located above the Long Room, this exhibit explains the history of the organization that saved Fraunces Tavern, Sons of the Revolution in the State of New York.
+Located above the Long Room, this exhibit explains the history of the organization that saved Fraunces Tavern.
 Visitors can learn about the SRNY and its community involvement through the displays of artifacts, images and plaques, which are kept in original early 20th century museum cases, built by Tiffany & Company.

 A Flash of Color: Early American Flags and Standards